Howesy/DiscordJarvis/README.md

 Obviously I can't explain everything in-depth otherwise the files would be a million lines long each.
 So you'll have to do some research to figure out specific stuff yourself, but there is documentation and knowledge everywhere.

+NOTE: I will be making a seperate branch where all files are left undocumented if that is what you desire.

 This frameowrk also comes included with various utility functions and an embed constructor for easy on the fly embeds, making your bot the flashiest in the business.

 # Dependencies